madacsbotondpal/chemaxon/deploy_vpc/README.md

+# Task

+Deploys a VPC with internet access
+- 4 subnets across 2 AZs
+    - 2 Public subnets, designed to host a load balancer or reverse proxy
+        - Can communicate directly with the internet
+    - 2 private designed to host application servers
+        - Internet access for outbound connections.

+Ensure that calls to the S3 API from within the VPC does not leave the AWS backbone network for security and cost reduction.
+Create an example where you use the module.

 # Deploy VPC

 This directory contains the needed configuration files for the VPC deployment module (network), which contains 1 VPC, 2 private subnets, 2 private subnets, an internet gateway and a NAT gateway.